-What springs to mind for you when you hear these words?
+What springs to mind for you when you hear these words, New Year New You?
 Immediately I think; light in mind, healthy in body, focused, positive attitude, attainable goals.
 A general all encompassing sense of happiness.

 So for this year I have a new suggestion for you.
 Think of the words New Year, New You and ask yourself what those words mean to you?
 Take a holistic look into your life and consider; body, mind, soul, creativity, career, relationships, serenity and having fun.

 Instead of going straight to the list of resolutions you normally make, I invite you to work with the feeling you wish to achieve in 2015.
 How do you want to feel and how do you want to be?
 So for example if you are self conscious about your body shape or weight I suggest for you to feel what it would be like to have your optimum body weight.
 Reach for the sensation, how it would make you feel inside and out such as more confident, content, self-satisfaction.
 Sit with what appears in your imagination for a few moments and reach for the feelings or sensation that moment will bring to you.
 If you want to express yourself more creatively imagine what it would be like if you were to take up that hobby that you have always been meaning to.
 Sit with those feeling and emotions that appear in completing this creative project.
 Really experience through your imagination what it would be like as a sensation in the body.